 - cheddar cheese

-- flour (cornstarch, arrowroot or 1 cup cooked quinoa)
+- flour for thickening (cornstarch, arrowroot or 1 cup cooked quinoa)

 Sauté the onions and grated carrots in the butter until onions are transparent.

 Add broccoli and 2 cups broth or water.
 Cook until broccoli is tender but not mushy.

 Add milk or cream or cream cheese, if you use cream cheese you'll probably need to add more water to thin it.
 Cook over medium-low heat.
 Don't let it boil once you've added the dairy.

 Add salt and pepper - start with 1 tsp salt and 1/2 tsp pepper.
 Add more if you family likes more salt and pepper.

 If you want your soup thicker and less clumpy you can use an immersion blender and blend the soup smoother.
 This will also make it thicker.

 You can also thicken it by mixing a tablespoon or two of flour or cornstarch into 1/3 cup of milk and then pouring that into the soup.
 If you do this you will probably need to turn the heat up in order for the flour or cornstarch to start thickening the soup.
 Just be careful to not let it really boil or it will separate the milk.